psychemedia/sin-eater-resources/src/_history_nandq.md

 ...

-Saturday the 15th of August, 1885, was a day of deep mourning for *Notes and Queries&.
+Saturday the 15th of August, 1885, was a day of deep mourning for *Notes and Queries*.
 The kind-hearted, genial scholar, its founder and first editor, was dead.
 The obituary notice, written by Mr. Knight, which appeared the following week, renders full tribute to his sound learning, his genial fancy and humour, as well as to his social gifts, which caused him to be a favourite in all companies, while his good nature and tact saved him from being mixed up in archeological feuds, and preserved to him throughout his life a record of intimacies and friendships unbroken by a single quarrel.

 Although the daily papers at the time, as well as *The Atheneum*, gave obituary notices and the 'Dictionary of National Biography ' contains particulars of his life written by Mr. E. Irving Carlyle (how proud he would have been at the constant reference made to 'N. & Q.' in its pages!), I have felt that we should have some record to refer to in his own journal.